Note that this page deals with the Carnage symbiote itself. For more information on the various hosts go to their respective pages.

 Spider-Man rallies the un-infected towns folk, they are going to make an attack against Carnage in a last ditch effort to save the town.
 The symbiote-soldiers are already in the town, fighting off waves of symbiote infected people.
 As they are running out of ammo, Carnage and the Avengers team he is controlling come out to face them.
 It looks like the soldiers are doomed, but Spider-Man and the townsfolk arrive and attack Carnage with more molotovs.

-Whilst wrestling with Spider-Man, Carnage gains the upper hand and is about to carve out Spider-Man's eyes, when Venom (as Flash Thompson) jumps in and rescues Spider-Man by shooting Carnage with sonic bullets.
+While wrestling with Spider-Man, Carnage gains the upper hand and is about to carve out Spider-Man's eyes, when Venom (Flash Thompson) jumps in and rescues Spider-Man by shooting Carnage with sonic bullets.

 Flash recovers, and is left in his legless human form with Cletus Kasady standing over him with a shard of glass, ready to kill Flash.